Critical Behavior and Universality Classes for an Algorithmic Phase Transition in Sparse Reconstruction: Problem Formulation and Methods

-$\vartheta=\lambda\sigma^2$ is a non-negative parameter giving relative weight between the first and second term in Eq.~\eqref{eq:minV} and $V: \mathfrak{R}^{N} \rightarrow \mathfrak{R}$ a fixed non-negative regularization function also known as the cost function.
-Here like most cases in the penalized regression problem, we will focus on a $V(\x)=\sum_aU(x_a)$ that is convex and separable.
-In the sparse estimation framework, a well studied case is sparsity promoting regularizing function $U(x)=\lambda |x|$.
-It is known that for this cost function, Eq.~\eqref{eq:minV} gives an exact reconstruction of $\x_0$ in a certain region of parameter space.
-Using $\y=\H\x_0$, we write the minimization of Eq.~\eqref{eq:minV} as an optimization over the function $\E(\u)$ in terms of the error variable $\u=\x-\x_0$.
+$\vartheta=\lambda\sigma^2$ is a non-negative parameter giving relative weight between the first and second term in Eq.~\eqref{eq:minV} and $V: \mathfrak{R}^{N} \rightarrow \mathfrak{R}$ a fixed non-negative regularization function or penalty term.
+Following literature practice we will focus on a $V(\x)=\sum_aU(x_a)$ that is convex and separable.
+In the sparse estimation framework, the best studied case is $U(x)=\lambda |x|$.
+It is known that for this penalty term, Eq.~\eqref{eq:minV} gives an exact reconstruction of $\x_0$ in a certain region of parameter space.
+Using $\y=\H\x_0+\bm\zeta$, we write the minimization of Eq.~\eqref{eq:minV} as an optimization over the function $\E(\u)$ in terms of the error variable $\u=\x-\x_0$.

 Notice that the new cost function $\E(\u)$ itself is now a function of the input signal $\x_0$.
-This mainly reflects the fact that we are interested in studying the statistical behavior of its minima over the distribution of instances of $\x_0$ and $\H$ rather than the traditional optimization of $\E(\u)$ for a given $\x_0$ and $\H$.
-The distribution of estimation error may be quantified by a suitable norm, for example $f(\x,\x_0)=\frac{1}{N}(\x-\x_0)^2=\frac{1}{N}\u^2$, as a measure of the inaccuracy of the reconstruction.
+In practice, $\x_0$ is not known and the original optimization problem has to be solved to obtain an estimate.
+However here we are interested in studying the statistical behavior of the minima of the optimzation problem over the distribution of instances of $\x_0$ and $\H$.
+For this purpose it is useful to reformulate the optimization problem as above, assume that $\x_0$ is fixed, and study the statistical behavior of the optimization problem for $\u$ in the presence of non-zero noise $\bm\zeta$ and different choices of $\H$.
+Eventually an average is taken over all distributions including that of $\x_0$ so the final results are not dependent on the choice of $\x_0$ or $\H$.

+The distribution of estimation error may be quantified by a suitable norm, for example $f(\x,\x_0)=\frac{1}{N}||\x-\x_0||_2^2=\frac{1}{N}||\u||_2^2$, as a measure of the inaccuracy of the reconstruction.
 The average of this quantity corresponds to the mean squared estimation error (MSE).

-Although in general $\H$ could be drawn from a non-Gaussian distribution, at this point we consider the special case in which $\H^\mathrm{T}\H$ is nearly proportional to a unit matrix, i.e.
+Although in general $\H$ could be drawn from a non-Gaussian distribution, here we consider the special case in which $\H$ is Gaussian distributed. $\H^\mathrm{T}\H$ is nearly proportional to a unit matrix for a fixed choice of $\H$, and the first two moments of $\H$ satisfy

-And the vector $\x_0$ is a random sample drawn from a distribution $P_0(\x_0)=\prod_a p_0(x_{a0})$.
-Here we consider the sparsity promoting distribution $p_0(x_{a0})$ which has a continuous part and a delta function at origin:
+The vector $\x_0$ is a random sample drawn from a factorized distribution $P_0(\x_0)=\prod_a p_0(x_{a0})$.
+Here we consider the sparsity inducing distribution $p_0(x_{a0})$ which has a continuous part and a delta function at origin: